This site requires a more recent version of Adobe Flash Player to function properly.

 Ford's vehicle financing business, consisting of leased vehicles and vehicle loans has become the most valuable business segment, surpassing the international cars and trucks business of Ford.
 It has taken a big leap towards becoming the great cash cow for the company.
 The international cars and trucks business still holds an edge over the North American business segment for Ford.
 It's slightly more valuable than the combination of Ford's North America trucks and North America cars businesses.

-2012 vehicle sales in North America are estimated at 14 million.
-In comparison, we estimate that there will be approximately 5x as many vehicle sales (around 70 million) internationally.
-We estimate that Ford will be able to maintain its global market share to approximately 8% and continue to grow in North America (Ford trucks and cars and Lincoln combined) in 2012 with a market share of around 16.5%.
+2012 vehicle sales in North America were about 17.6 million.
+In comparison, there were approximately 4x as many vehicle sales (around 65 million) internationally.
+We estimate that Ford will be able to maintain its global market share to approximately 7% and continue to grow in North America (Ford trucks and cars and Lincoln combined).

 North America share in trucks higher than the share in cars

-In 2011, Ford had about a 17% share in the North American vehicle market.
-More than 10% of this was attributable to Ford trucks with the remainder attributable to Ford-branded cars.
+In 2012, Ford had about a 16% share in the North American vehicle market.
+About 10% of this was attributable to Ford trucks, with the remainder attributable to Ford-branded cars.
 With the shift in trend in consumer preferences towards smaller cars due to rising fuel prices, the overall share in North America of vehicles might decline for Ford.

 Vehicle financing business driven by high margins

-Ford leases around 1 million vehicles annually from which it earns about $2.5 billion per year in revenue (about $200 million per month) and has profit margins of approximately 87%.
-Profit margins of Ford's automotive business were around 20% in 2011.
+Ford leases around 1 million vehicles annually from which it earns about $8 billion per year in revenue (about $700 million per month).

-The company also has $72 billion of vehicle loans outstanding from which it earns an average interest spread of 3.7%, or $1.2 billion in annual profits.
+As of December 31, 2012, the company also had $76 billion of vehicle loans outstanding, from which it earns an average interest spread of 7.0%.

 Volvo's sale to Geely

-In August 2010, Ford Motor Company sold Volvo Car Corporation, the Sweden-based premium automaker to Geely, a Chinese motor manufacturer, for $1.8 billion, only a fraction of the $6.45 billion that it paid for in 1999.
-The actual cost to Ford is worse considering the fact that it had to support Volvo through years of losses and even after the completion of the acquisition it faced a number of expenses which ate up much of the value.
+In August 2010, Ford Motor Company sold Volvo Car Corporation, the Sweden-based premium automaker to Geely, a Chinese motor manufacturer, for $1.8 billion, only a fraction of the $6.45 billion that it paid for the company in 1999.
+The actual cost to Ford is worse, considering the fact that it had to support Volvo through years of losses and even after the completion of the acquisition it faced a number of expenses which consumed much of the value.

 The decision came in response to the significant decline in the global auto industry and the severe economic instability worldwide.
 The strategic review of Volvo is in line with the broad range of actions taken by Ford to strengthen its balance sheet and to ensure resources for implementing its product-led transformation plan.